telerik/maui-docs/installation/zip-archive.md

 ---
-title: ZIP Archive
+title: Using the ZIP Archive
-page_title: ZIP Archive
+page_title: Using the ZIP Archive
-description: This article explains what the Zip Archive for Telerik UI for .NET MAUI components includes, and how to get it.
+description: This article explains what the ZIP Archive for Telerik UI for .NET MAUI components includes, and how to get it.
 slug: zip-archive
 tags: manual installation,zip,archive
 position: 5
 ---

-# ZIP Archive
+# Using the ZIP Archive

 This article explains what the `ZIP` archive for Telerik UI for .NET MAUI components includes, and how to get it.